skshreyas4/BCOT-Brain-computer-of-Things-/README.md

 *Python IDE<br />

 Note:<br />
-remember to use your own license and clientId and client_secret_ID in their places and these will be provided by the Emotiv Team
+*remember to use your own license and clientId and client_secret_ID in their places and these will be provided by the Emotiv Team <br />
+*run the project from mainNavigator.py page